dvansoye/Git-Obsidian/prompt-portfolio/extractMentalModels.md

 1. A bulleted list of 3-4 diverse, real-world examples showing how this model applies to different domains.
 2. Use the domains I've uploaded as $root.md (which can be found in GitHub).
 Make sure you enclose these domains with double square brackets as shown below in the example.
 Halt and ask for this file if you can't find it.
 3. Also, I've uploaded existing Mental Models.
-They are in the Mentale Modelle folder.
+They are in the mental-models folder.
 Please don't create duplicate mental models.
-Halt and ask for this file if I forgot to upload it.
+Halt and ask for this folder if you can't find it.

 Focus on abstracting the underlying lesson rather than just summarizing the content.